Dasharo/twpm-docs/docs/development/testing.md

 ## Overview

-This document presetns the current status and progress of testing the TwPM module features.
+This document presents the current status and progress of testing the TwPM module features.
 The tests used here are located in the [Dasharo OSFV repository](https://github.com/Dasharo/open-source-firmware-validation/blob/main/dasharo-security/tpm2-commands.robot).